DandyManDEGO/DandyManDEGO/README.md

 - 👋 Hi, I’m @DandyManDEGO
-- 👀 I’m interested in Solana and Near
+- 👀 I’m interested in GameDev and Rust
 - 🌱 I’m currently learning C# && Rust
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me " richwel87@gmail.com "

 <!---
 DandyManDEGO/DandyManDEGO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.